onedeeper/mysite/content/academic/_index.md

 description: ""
 ---

-Welcome to my academic portfolio.
-Below is a list of my published and ongoing work.

 ## Published Articles

 - **[Implicit Coordination Dynamics: A Synchrony-based Study on Team Positioning and Performance in Competitive Dota 2](https://ieeexplore.ieee.org/document/10738480)** - IEEE (2024)